forcedotcom/sfdx-scanner/docs/_articles/en/architecture/retire-js-engine.md

 ## How does Salesforce Code Analyzer use RetireJS?
 Salesforce Code Analyzer uses RetireJS to scan for vulnerable third-party libraries that are bundled into a project.

-Files representing vulnerable dependencies are detected by their name *or* by examining their content, and the scanner can even examine the contents of a ZIP to find vulnerabilities within.
+Files representing vulnerable dependencies are detected by their name *or* by examining their content, and the code analyzer can even examine the contents of a ZIP to find vulnerabilities within.

 For example, consider the following command, which will scan `MyProject` for vulnerable third-party libraries: